manjaro-libhybris/manjaro-arm-tools/README.md

 ## buildrootfs
 This script does exactly what it says it does.
-It builds a very small rootfs, to be used by the Manjaro ARM Installer and `buildarmoem`.
+It builds a very small rootfs, to be used by the Manjaro ARM Installer and `buildarmimg`.
 Right now only supports `aarch64`.

 **Syntax**
 ```